PlexTrac/helm-charts/README.md

   enabled: true
 ```

-In the above example, `.Values.globals.redis.password` will be used by the redis sub-chart & by
+In the above example, `.Values.global.redis.password` will be used by the redis sub-chart & by
 the parent chart for redis authentication.
 The `image` parameter in the main deployment will be set
 as `k3d-registry.localhost:5000/plextrac/foo:stable`.

 ### sub-charts